Art Framing Guide

 Modern Wood Frame

-The modern wood frame is similar to the floating frame, same two parts: canvas stretched on stretcher bars and outer wooden frame.
+The modern wood frame is similar to the floating frame, with the same two parts: canvas stretched on stretcher bars, and an outer wooden frame.

-The first key difference is the lack of gap between the canvas and the outer frame.
+The first key difference is the lack of a gap between the canvas and the outer frame.

-This frame adheres to the KISS principle and ensures that it takes very little attention from the artwork.
+This frame adheres to the simplicity principle and ensures that it takes very little attention away from the artwork.
 The stain color is carefully selected to complement the painting.